ku-mo/1866wiki/docs/00-overview/03-faq.md

 slug: /faq
 ---

 # ❓ NAP 9 — Frequently Asked Questions

-A concise, high-signal FAQ covering the most common questions players, R5s, and Clerks will ask when interacting with NAP 9.
+A concise, high-signal FAQ for players, R5s, and Clerks.

 ---

 # 🧱 General Questions

 ## **What *is* NAP 9?**
-NAP 9 is a procedural governance system for Server 1866.
+A structured governance system for Server 1866.
-It defines **membership tiers**, **case handling**, **voting**, **penalties**, and **land rules** using a formal judicial + legislative structure.
+It defines **membership**, **case handling**, **voting**, **penalties**, and **land protection** using a formal, auditable process.

-It replaces loosely enforced diplomacy with a consistent, trackable, auditable system.
+NAP 9 replaces informal diplomacy with rules that are consistent and trackable.

 ---

 ## **Why is it called NAP 9?**
-Because it is governed by **9 Full Member alliances**, each with one voting representative.
+Because it is governed by **9 Full Member alliances**, each holding one seat on the Council.
-This is the minimum size needed for:
+Nine is the smallest stable size that still allows:

 - resilience
+- multi-timezone coverage
-- quorum
+- quorum reliability
-- distribution of responsibility
+- shared responsibility
-- multi-timezone consistency

 ---

-## **Is this the same as the old NAP 15?**
+## **Is this related to the old NAP 15?**
-No. NAP 9 is structured, procedural, and functional.
+NAP 9 is a full replacement.
-NAP 15 was minimal, lacked structure, and was participation-optional.
+NAP 15 was loose, unstructured, and optional.
-NAP 9 requires engagement and has real consequences for silence.
+NAP 9 is procedural, logged, and participation-driven.

 ---

 # 👥 Membership

 ## **Who can be a Full Member?**
-The **Top 9 alliances** in weekly power ranking are eligible for full membership, skipping any suspended or opt-out alliances.
+Any of the **Top 9 alliances** in weekly power ranking (skipping suspended or opted-out alliances).

 ## **How does an alliance become an Associate Member?**
 First-come, first-served:

 1. R5 posts a petition in `#membership-petitions`
-2. A clerk will then manually verify the submission
-3. Alliance is added to Associate list if slots are available (max 7)
+2. Clerk verifies eligibility
-4. If Associate list is full, applicant is added to the waitlist.
+3. If space is open (max 7), the alliance is added
+4. Otherwise, they enter the waitlist

 ---

-## **Do Associate Members have protection?**
+## **Do Associate Members get protection?**
-Yes, they receive **L1–L5 NAP protection**.
-They do *not* receive:

-- L6 rights
-- Council participation (voting rights)
-- Land rotation participation
+Yes — for lands they *currently hold*, up to **Level 5**.
+They **do not** vote in Council matters.

 ---

-## **What happens if an alliance opts out of NAP 9?**
+## **What if an alliance opts out?**
-They immediately lose:
+They instantly lose:

-- all land protections
+- all NAP protections
-- eligibility to raise disputes
+- the ability to file cases
 - evidence submission rights
-- L6 ownership

-NAP 9 does **not** implicitly protect independent alliances.
+NAP 9 does **not** cover independent alliances.

 ---